Updated 18 April 2017

 - Panasonics are well-made, with some excellent filmmaking features, and produce sharp video.
 Their recent models can shoot 4K Ultra High Definition.

 - Sony’s A7S and A7S II are small full-frame cameras with excellent low light performance, but they suffer badly from rolling shutter.
+The A6500 is a smaller, more affordable APS-C option.

 If you’re on a really tight budget, you can get used SLR or mirrorless cameras that can shoot HD video for under $300 (£250): my suggestions are on this page.